AlexMorrow239/Understanding-Machine-Learning/DigitIdentifier/description.md

 - By analyzing the confusion matrix, we can gain insights into the model's performance for different classes and make informed decisions about adjusting the classification threshold or improving the model's training.

 In addition, I also calculate the prediction accuracy and display the prediction time.

-### Visualizing the K-Means Clusters

-This section displays each digit's 9 clusters in a clean and digestible format.
-Another sanity check.

 ### Visualizing the Classifications